 Stetzer is the second plenary speaker to be announced for Inspire 2019.
 He joins popular writer Ann Voskamp, who was ill and couldn’t speak at Inspire 2017.
-Voskamp will serve as the kick-off speaker for Inspire 2019 on Thursday, Aug.
-1.
+Voskamp will be speaking on Friday evening.

 Response to Inspire 2017, which drew over 800 CRC ministry leaders from across North America to downtown Detroit, Mich., Aug.
 3-5, 2017, was overwhelmingly positive.
 In written evaluations, participants said that they felt renewed and reinvigorated for ministry after participating in the event held at Detroit’s Renaissance Center.

 As a result, the CRCNA decided to gather leaders again for times of worship and plenary speakers such as Stetzer and Voskamp.
 In addition, there will be dozens of breakout sessions and workshops on topics covering congregational life.

 The Inspire 2019 website says, “Whether you're a deacon, elder, Sunday school leader, Bible study participant, worship leader, mission team member, or community outreach coordinator, or you fill another role in your church community, you will find relevant workshops to help you in your ministry.